• Home

 Job Listings

-Montsalvat is one of Australia’s oldest continuously active artistic communities – a unique cultural precinct spanning more than ninety years of creative practice across heritage buildings, artist studios, galleries, performance spaces and five hectares of gardens in Eltham.
+Montsalvat is one of Australia’s oldest continuously active artistic communities, a unique cultural precinct spanning more than ninety years of creative practice across heritage buildings, artist studios, galleries, performance spaces and five hectares of gardens in Eltham.

 ABOUT THE ROLE

-The Senior Producer will:
+The Studio Technician will:

 ABOUT YOU